 The idea of being organized is so nice, isn’t it?
 The idea is nice; getting it done is another story with all of life’s demands.
 With these closet organization tips, you can organize your closet (easily), even if you take a break.

 Of course we all want that picture perfect closet; let’s get real, there is a reason we’re all fascinated with those awesome organized closet pictures.

 It’s hard work!

-My closet is a place I have trouble dealing with for two reasons: 1) not because I can not organize it, but because, 2) I will want to do it all at once, which stops me from even starting.
+My closet is a place I have trouble dealing with for two reasons: 1) it is the catch all for anything that doesn’t have a home and, 2) I will want to organize my closet all at once, which stops me from even starting.

 It is an awful feeling to be in a space you feel you are not meant to be in.

-None the less, that “place” was going to have to be in my closet and that was already occupied with other stuff.
+None the less, that home stockroom was going to have to be in my closet and that was already occupied with other stuff.